grover/homebridge-callmonitor/README.md

 }
 ```

-The platform can connect to any number of AVM Fritz!Box devices.
-I've tested it
-with a 7490, other models may work as well.
+The platform can connect to any number of devices, which support the call monitor protocol supported by AVM Fritz!Box devices.
+I've tested it with an AVM Fritz!Box 7490, other models may work as well.
 If you want to report a different
 device as working, please file an issue.

 A device is configured by specifying the following: